Information on Ohavi Zedek’s Lost Mural, an ‘accidental survivor of the holocaust.’

 The restoration of the stunning 112-year-old artwork is now complete…”

 LA Times – “A century-old Vermont synagogue mural, said to be unique in the U.S., is uncovered and restored…”

 Times of Israel – “Century-old synagogue mural uncovered in Vermont restored and revealed to public

 Known as ‘the lost mural,’ the colorful piece was painted by a Lithuanian immigrant in a style common to synagogues across pre-Holocaust Europe”

 INTERESTED IN SEEING THE LOST MURAL?

 Private tours are available only by appointment.
 Click here to set up a time to visit.
-Public tours will begin this fall; and a full schedule will be posted in October.
+A list of historical programs on OZ’s calendar is below.
 If you’d like more information on public tours, please email Aaron Goldberg at [email protected].

 The Lost Mural Project is seeking volunteers to serve as docents during public tours.
 If you are interested in being trained as a Lost Mural tour guide, with materials provided by the Lost Mural Project, click here.